 “LILY!”
 James exclaimed and her head shot up to see him bounding down towards her.
 A wild, idiotic grin covered most of his face and he skipped over several stairs in order to quickly wrap his arms around her.
 She yelped in surprise when he picked her up and spun her around.
 “You’re wearing your Christmas present!”

 “Put me down!”
 Lily eventually giggled and as he returned her to the ground, her lack of confidence turned into a steady poise.
-James always calmed her nerves, whether he realized it or not.
+James always calmed her nerves, she thought, whether he realized it or not.
 She smiled, gently reached up, and pushed some of his messy black hair behind his ear.
 “You clean up well, Potter.”